 - 1. Use validated evidence-based assessment tools to ensure that participants meet the high-risk and high-need criteria for eligibility.

 - 2. Ensure that validated risk and need assessments are administered by trained individuals approved by the treatment court team and by the appropriate governing agency.

 - 3. Require potential participants to complete a release of information to share confidential information between the licensed assessment agency and the treatment court team.

 - 4. Screen potential participants to determine who should be formally assessed for program eligibility.
 Screening includes but is not limited to the following:

 - a.
 Demographic information

 - b.
 History of interactions with the criminal justice system

 - c.
 Information related to chemical use

 - d.
-General health information.
+General health information

 - e.
 Potential exclusion criteria

 - 5. Complete both clinical and risk assessments before considering a potential participant for admission.

 - 6. Before conducting an assessment, a treatment court representative explains why the assessment is being done, how the resulting information will be used, and how it will be shared.

-- 7. Using as many validated assessment tools as necessary, gather additional relevant information, including but not limited to the following:
+- 7. Using as many validated assessment tools as necessary and gather additional relevant information, including but not limited to the following:

 - a. history of alcohol and drug use

 - b. legal history

 - c. vocational history

 - d. mental health history

+- e. medication needs

-- e. family history
+- f. family history

-- f. educational history
+- g. educational history

-- g. financial history
+- h. financial history

-- h. medical history
+- i. medical history

 - i. treatment history

-- i. risk/needs
+- k. risk/needs

-- k. responsivity
+- l. responsivity needs